bncastle/HR/README.md

 # HR
-A simple task runner written in Haxe
+A simple task runner written in Haxe.

+A [VSCode extension](https://github.com/bncastle/hr-language-vscode-ext) is also available for coloring .hr files.

 ## Building